A side dish so good you could eat it as a meal

 The secret ingredient

 Hondashi.
-The japanese equivalent of a bouillon cube.
-That’s my secret ingredient that makes this dish so much more addictive!
-Dashi is the base stock that the Japanese use in so many of their dishes, and hondashi is the “instant” version that comes in granulated form.
+It's the same trick I use in my pork dumplings recipe.
+This is the Japanese equivalent of a bouillon cube which makes this dish so much more addictive!
+Dashi is the base stock that the Japanese use in so many of their dishes, and hondashi is the "instant" version that comes in granulated form.
 It is a little salty, a little fishy (in the best possible way), and a lot of umami.
 It will instantly remind you of Japanese food as soon as you taste it.

 You can omit it, and it will end up tasting more plain, but you will need to up the salt or soy sauce a little bit.

 I made this recipe so that the amount of cooked rice you need is equivalent to 2 "rice cups" of raw rice.
 So you can just cook 2 cups of rice and use the whole thing without needing to measure the cooked rice.
 Much easier right??